 The noise handling of Elite 65e's microphone is above-average.
 In our SpNR test, it achieved a speech-to-noise ratio of 23dB, indicating it can decently separate speech from ambient noise in moderately loud environments.
 This is due to the proximity of the in-line mic's position to the mouth, which is relatively unique to the Jabra.

 The Jabra sound+ is not the most intuitive app, but it delivers good customization options.
 They provide a 5 band equalizer, different noise canceling profiles and even a "focus" mode that plays pink noise to further down out any sounds in your environment.
 It also provides a microphone setting which is fairly rare in an app for a non-gaming Bluetooth headphone.
 Overall, it's a good app that provides more features and functionality than most but has a lot of settings buried in menus and tabs which is not the most intuitive.
+For around-the-neck headphones with more customization options, take a look at the Sony WI-C600N.

 These headphones have a Bluetooth connection with multi-device pairing but no NFC.
 They also support Bluetooth 5.0, which we didn't get a chance to test because our current testbench only supports up to Bluetooth 4.2 for now.